Aereli/WynRandoGenerator/README.md

 # Potential goals for the future

-- Input text bar that will let instructor the specific cohort number they wish to select from
+- Input text bar that will let an instructor pick the specific cohort number they wish to select from
 - Setup express backend with database to recreate api that we're currently calling from
 - Integrate with two truths and a lie project and display most recent submission on a UI